mikerodrigues/lm_rest/README.md

 # LMRest

-A Ruby gem for the LogicMonitor REST API.
+An Unofficial Ruby gem for the LogicMonitor REST API.

 ## Installation